Van Buren classroom doors now lock automatically, School Board told

-Danny Spears, district maintenance director, said a teacher is required to use a key to open her classroom door.
+Danny Spears, district maintenance director, said teachers are required to use a key to open their classroom doors.
 Resource officers in schools have reported classroom doors as not being adequately secure, which in part is what prompted the new locks, Spears said.

 The locks make it easier and less stressful for teachers to keep their classrooms safe.

 "We try to take that panic moment out of it.
-Just shut the door," Spears explained.
-"As long as you hear that thing latch, you're good to go.
-So that takes a lot of responsibility off the teacher."
+Just shut the door," Spears said.
+"As long as you hear that thing latch, you're good to go."